deadlyvipers/dojo_rules/introduction.md

-Oh my way to becominbg a GitHub Master
+oh my way to become